smartintruesdell/sb-lua_plugin_lib/README.md

 For this to work, your code needs to have an entry-point where those layers can be assembled.
 A great example is the `new` or `init` method for a player/entity/weapon/etc script, or in an intializer for your module.

-For it to work, the plugin loader needs access to the `root` table, so be careful not to call it in the global namespace.
+`PluginLoader` won't work without access to the `root` table, so be careful not to call it in the global namespace.

+> Note: The best lua files for plugin authors are split up into lots of individual subroutine functions so that patches can target specific parts of the logic more easily!
+>
+> Also, remember you can pass additional data as arguments to your functions even if you're not using them.
+This can be super valuable for a plugin author down the line!

 Here's an example, from `items/active/weapons/weapon.lua`